Joseph Kentenich: Investigations into accusations of sexual abuse

 Fr.
-Eduardo Aguirre, postulator for the cause of beatification of Kentenich, pointed out that Kentenich was not formally accused by the Holy Office, at that time the highest tribunal of the Church, at any time before, during, or after the exile for immoral conduct of any form, including the mention of sexual misconduct or deviance of any kind.
+Eduardo Aguirre, postulator for the cause of beatification of Kentenich, pointed out that Kentenich was not formally accused by the Holy Office (at that time the highest tribunal of the Church), at any time before, during, or after the exile for immoral conduct of any form, including the mention of sexual misconduct or deviance of any kind.
 Aguirre claims that "any assertion to the contrary is simple false."

+On 3 May 2022, the Bishop of Trier announced that Kentenich's sainthood process had been suspended because of the allegations of abuse.